Javascript is not enabled.

 Wondering what steps you need to take if you test positive for COVID-19?

-The CDC recently updated its guidance to say that people with COVID-19 can return to work, school and other activities if their symptoms are mild and improving and they’ve been fever-free for at least 24 hours without the use of fever-reducing medicine.
+In 2024, the CDC published updated guidance to say that people with COVID-19 can return to work, school and other activities if their symptoms are mild and improving and they’ve been fever-free for at least 24 hours without the use of fever-reducing medicine.
+Once normal activities resume, additional prevention steps are recommended for at least five days to help curb the spread of the disease.

 These steps — wearing a mask, improving air quality in your home, handwashing and keeping a distance from others — are especially important for older adults and people who spend time around older adults, the CDC says.
 Seeking treatment for COVID-19 and staying up-to-date on vaccines is also key for older adults and others who are at higher risk for a severe case of COVID-19.